By Whitney Claire Thomey

 – Anne Lamott

 When you find yourself traveling at the speed of risk, is it necessary to stay plugged in to organization communications, local and world news feeds, and updates from social media?
 Staying “on” all the time is risky on many fronts.
 If you’ve ever solved a maddening tech glitch by powering down and back up your device, you’re familiar with the healing qualities of a reboot.
 The same goes for your brain!
-This year, the National Day of Unplugging falls on March 5th.
+The National Day of Unplugging falls in early March.
 The NRMC team challenges you to think of ways that you and your nonprofit team members can take this time to go offline and make a fresh reboot.

 Staying connected and tuned in gives nonprofit leaders valuable information to make risk-conscious decisions.
 However, excessive screen time and a barrage of news and information are catalysts for burnout and productivity depletion.
 Time spent truly away from email and screens gives your body and mind a chance to recharge and renew, which can profoundly affect your motivation and your perspective on the toughest challenges facing your mission.